huanglizhuo/DevHelper/README.md

 # DevHelper
-a tool fo android developer
+a tool for android developer